komyak9/Conditional-eQTL-meta-analysis/README.md

 ##
 ## Step 6: Colocalisation

 This step is done in R with help of the package "coloc".
-Here we try to find out, if our data actually correlates and colocolized with the real data.
+Here we try to find out, if our data actually correlates and colocolized with the data produced by the SuSiE method.
-Therefore we did the following:
+Therefore we do the following:

-First we have to transform our each of our 3 dataframes (Further referred as signal 1 - 3) in a specific format, so that the colocalisation Methods can read them.
+First we have to transform each of our 3 dataframes (Further referred as signal 1 - 3) in a specific format, so that the colocalisation Methods can read them.
 After that we can run the colocalisation with the coloc.abf() Method on signal 1 and signal 2.
 This was done like this:

 ```R
 #Run coloc.abf